Emerging infectious diseases:

 Cross-disciplinary entries in Master 2 and summer schools.

-From Master's to doctorate, including continuing education
+From Master's to PhD, including continuing education

 Training courses

-EUR UNITEID offers excellent Master's and PhD courses in the fight against Emerging Infectious Diseases, as part of an integrated «One Health» approach to human, animal and environmental health.
+UNITEID offers excellent Master's and PhD courses in the fight against Emerging Infectious Diseases, as part of an integrated «One Health» approach to human, animal and environmental health.

 Masters

-The UNITEID University Diploma, which is open to students in 19 Master's courses as a diploma supplement, aims to train tomorrow's experts in the prevention of and response to health crises caused by Emerging Infectious Diseases, from an integrated perspective. «One Health».
+The UNITEID University Diploma, which is open to students in 19 Master's courses as a diploma supplement, aims to train tomorrow's experts in the prevention of and response to health crises caused by Emerging Infectious Diseases, from an integrated perspective «One Health».

 University Diploma (D.U.)